-Everyone is familiar with 404 Error code, is not it?
-It means that requested resource can not be found, but in the future – when it may appear there – it can be accessed.
+Everyone is familiar with 404 Error code, are they not?
+It means that the requested resource can not be found, but in the future – when it may appear there – it can be accessed.
 Also, subsequent requests from the client are allowed here.
 However, in most of these cases, a redirection code from the 3xx family is used, and the user is redirected to an alternate resource or location.

 When can this code be used?
 Quite often, especially if the page has been moved or deleted.
 Often in such cases, the server automatically generates a guiding page with an error of 404.

 The method by which the request made to the resource is not available.
 In other words, an error occurs when you try to use GET on a form that requires data entry via POST, or by using the PUT method on a read-only resource.

 When can this code be applied?
 Errors 405 occur in connection with specific objects on the web page for which the request was made.
 For example, when query string in the script is different from the user’s request, which implies using this script.

 The requested resource is able to generate only that content that cannot be applied to Accept-headers in the query itself.
 The browser can provide server with the characteristics of the data, which will be received from server

 When can this code be applied?
 In case when the file form of requested resource does not match the format that the user can recognize.
 We are now talking about a programming language, not French!

 407 Proxy Authentication Required